jonathanneo/modern-data-platform/README.md

     - We can create our own custom asset connectors that read data from APIs or code locations, and create the necessary assets.
 3. Policy based scheduling
     - Uses Policies (aka conditions) to trigger asset refresh.
-    - Policies are defined in the same place that Analytics Engineers and Data Scientist contribute code i.e. dbt projects.
+    - Policies can be defined in the same place that Analytics Engineers and Data Scientist contribute code i.e. dbt projects.
-    - Policy types:
+    - Built-in policy types:
         - Eager
             - Let's see this in action.
                 ```YML